duckdb/duckdb-web/docs/api/cli.md

 selected: CLI
 ---
 ## Installation
 The DuckDB CLI (Command Line Interface) is a single, dependency free executable.
-It is precompiled for Windows, MacOS, and Linux.
+It is precompiled for Windows, Mac, and Linux.
 Please see the [installation page](/docs/installation/index) under the CLI tab, or download the version for your environment from the [DuckDB GitHub releases page](https://github.com/duckdb/duckdb/releases/) (in the "Assets" section).
-For pre-release versions, download the executable file that is produced from [GitHub Actions](https://github.com/duckdb/duckdb/actions) or compile DuckDB from source.
+For pre-release versions, download the executable file that is produced from GitHub Actions ([Mac](https://github.com/duckdb/duckdb/actions?query=workflow%3AOSX+is%3Asuccess+branch%3Amaster), [Linux](https://github.com/duckdb/duckdb/actions?query=workflow%3ALinuxRelease+is%3Asuccess+branch%3Amaster), or [Windows](https://github.com/duckdb/duckdb/actions?query=workflow%3AWindows+is%3Asuccess+branch%3Amaster++)) or compile DuckDB from source.

 The DuckDB CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although DuckDB's SQL syntax follows PostgreSQL conventions).